-Years ago, the president of a small software training company asked if it was possible to grow your business without spending any money on marketing.
+Years ago, the president of a small software training company asked if it was possible to grow a training business without spending any money on marketing.
 My gut reaction was simply, “No way!”

-First of all, if you offer a great training service and know how to sell it, and know how to effectively run a business, you have a good chance of growing.
-Maybe not as fast as you want to, but it would grow if the economy was good.
+First of all, if you offer a great training service and know how to sell it, and know how to effectively run a training business, you have a good chance of growing.
+Maybe not as fast as you want to, but it would grow if the economy is good.

-Great marketing is somewhat like rocket fuel for an already solid product, effective sales approach, and organized business infrastructure.
+Great marketing is similar to rocket fuel for an already great product, effective sales approach, and organized business infrastructure.
 A good marketing plan can turn something good into something great, and can get you there a lot faster.

 Here’s how to do it.

 1. Read, read, read, as much as you can about marketing